By: Meera Eragoda, Staff Writer

 It’s likely that the majority of people reading this have not heard about something called the Archives of Lesbian Oral Testimony (ALOT).
 The brainchild of Elise Chenier, an oral historian and professor at SFU, ALOT was founded in 2010 and is primarily a digital collection of audio and video recordings centring around people who have identified as lesbian at some point in their lives.
 The goal of ALOT is to bring to light both lesbian and queer women histories that mainstream history has largely overlooked.
 These narratives, as ALOT’s web page explains, “reveal what it meant for a woman to desire and love other women, and to survive and resist against a culture that treated them as sinful and deviant.”
 ALOT is meant to both provide a glimpse into the past, as well as help imagine the future.

 A small amount of the collection resides in the Special Collections and Rare Books section of the W.A.C.
-Bennett Library, however, this section is just dedicated to Shirley Petten, a woman who was the first in Canada to win the fight for same-sex benefits from the British Columbia Workers’ Compensation Board.
+Bennett Library, however, this section is just dedicated to Shirley Petten, the first woman in Canada to win the fight for same-sex benefits from the British Columbia Workers’ Compensation Board.

 The collections cover everything from the medical industry, to coming out, to kinks like BDSM.
 The wonderful thing about these archives growing on a primarily digital platform, is that it increases the accessibility of them — something Chenier has done intentionally.